reddheeraj/TAMU-AI/README.md

 A simple, clean Python library for interacting with the TAMU Chat API.
 This library provides an easy-to-use interface for generating chat completions using various LLM models.

+> This library is still in development and the API may be subject to change.
+> You need to get your API key from [chat.tamu.ai](https://chat.tamu.ai)

 ## Features

-- 🚀 Simple and intuitive API
+- 🚀 Simple and intuitive usage
 - 🔒 Secure API key management via environment variables
 - 📦 Type hints throughout for better IDE support
 - 🎯 Support for multiple models (o3, GPT-4, Claude, Gemini, etc.)